Family planning: Get the facts about pregnancy spacing

 Some research also suggests that long intervals between pregnancies pose concerns for mothers and babies, such as an increased risk of preeclampsia in people with no history of the condition.

 It's not clear why long pregnancy intervals might cause health problems.
 It's possible that pregnancy improves uterine capacity to promote fetal growth and support, but that over time these beneficial physiological changes disappear.

 What's the best interval between pregnancies?

 Choosing when to have another baby is a personal decision.
-When planning your next pregnancy, you and your partner might consider various factors in addition to the health risks and benefits, including your health, age, fertility, relationship, how many children you have, how many children you hope to have, access to health care, child-rearing support, and social and economic circumstances.
+When planning your next pregnancy, you and your partner might consider various factors in addition to the health risks and benefits.
+Until you make a decision about when to have another child, use a reliable method of birth control.